Sustainable Development Goal 17: Custodian agencies

+Public-Private Partnerships

+The United Nations' Sustainable Development Goal 17 target 17.17 is formulated as: "Encourage effective partnerships: Encourage and promote effective public, public–private and civil society partnerships, building on the experience and resourcing strategies of partnerships."
+The success of this target is measured by the amount in United States dollars committed to public–private partnerships for infrastructure worldwide.

+Public-Private Partnerships (PPPs) are described by Tiziano Peccia and collaborators as important instruments for advancing the Sustainable Development Goals (SDGs) established by the United Nations (UN).
+Their research argues that PPPs facilitate cooperation between governments, private companies, scientific institutions, and civil society by mobilizing resources, innovation, and technical expertise for sustainable development.
+The authors also emphasize that effective implementation of the SDGs requires "capillary approaches", connecting local initiatives with global governance structures through science diplomacy and decentralized international cooperation.

+According to Peccia et al., the United Nations plays a central coordinating role in achieving the SDGs through multilevel cooperation among public institutions, the private sector, academia, and local communities.
+PPPs are presented as strategic tools capable of accelerating sustainable development by combining public legitimacy with private-sector innovation and investment capacity.
+The authors argue that the UN should also function as a facilitator linking grassroots initiatives and local scientific networks with international policy frameworks in order to strengthen inclusive and sustainable global governance.

+However, Peccia et al. also underline the importance of monitoring Public-Private Partnerships to avoid risks such as "bluewashing" and "private washing", where private actors may use association with the United Nations or the Sustainable Development Goals mainly for reputational benefit rather than genuine sustainable impact.
+They argue that transparent evaluation, accountability mechanisms, ethical oversight, and continuous monitoring are necessary to ensure that PPPs remain aligned with public interest, social inclusion, and the effective implementation of the SDGs.

 Monitoring and progress

 High-level progress reports for all the SDGs are published in the form of reports by the United Nations Secretary General.
 The most recent one is from April 2020.

 Challenges

 Challenges include the absence of data, trade tensions and COVID-19.
 In particular, a drastic resurgence in geopolitical tensions and nationalism threatens to undermine cooperation on the SDGs.

 Impacts of the Covid-19 pandemic

 The UN Secretary-General gave a development of strategy that spread out a dream for how the global network can show a powerful, organized reaction to the COVID-19 pandemic.
 The 2020 Financing for Economical Advancement Report traces measures to address the effect of the unpacked worldwide back down and financial crisis, particularly within the world's poorest nations.
 To support the poor communities they also started a UN Reaction and Trust Fund.
 Instead, remittances to low income countries are expected to fall and global investment is expected to decline by 40% owing to the pandemic.